 Temporary payroll jobs offer valuable flexibility, allowing you to maintain employment during a career or lifestyle shift.
-They can empower you to network and explore new roles, technologies and practices, all of which add benefit to your resume and professional trajectory.
+They can empower you to network and explore new roles, technologies and practices, which can benefit your resume and professional trajectory.

 Payroll professionals are good communicators and perfectionists.
-They’re willing to embrace new technology and platforms.
+They’re willing to embrace new technologies and platforms.
 They’re also self-motivated, keeping up with industry trends and always-changing legislation related to compliance, withholdings and taxes.

-If any of the above sounds like you, and you’re eager to move forward in the world of accounting and finance but are in transition, a temporary payroll job may be worthwhile.
+If these traits describe you, and you’re eager to move forward in the world of accounting and finance but are in a period of transition, it may be worthwhile taking a temporary payroll job.

 Benefits of temporary payroll jobs

-For some people, the word "temporary" is met with a sense of uneasiness, leaving job seekers feeling unsettled, unmoored.
+For some people, the word "temporary" is met with a sense of uneasiness.
 But in reality, a temporary position provides surprising benefits for those who wish to learn and move forward while also getting paid.

-Taking a temporary position can offer many advantages, both short and long-term.
-There's the free training opportunities and career advice.
-You’re also able to test-drive new positions, new-to-you technology, new employers and projects, all of which will be key when seeking full-time work in the future.
+Taking a temporary position can offer many advantages, both short- and long-term.
+There are free training opportunities and career advice, for example.
+You can gain new skills, learn new-to-you technology, and work on different kinds of projects, all of which will be key when seeking full-time work in the future.

-Also, temporary does not equal less pay.
-Most employers offer competitive pay, on a par with full-time employment, and sometimes access to employee benefits, especially if you’ve signed with a staffing firm.
+Also, "temporary" does not equal less pay.
+Most employers offer competitive pay that is on par with full-time employment.
+You may also have access to employee benefits, especially if you’ve signed with a staffing firm.

-Here are five tips to help you search for temporary payroll jobs and use a staffing agency to ensure an ideal fit.
+Here are five tips to help you search for a temporary payroll job, including how a staffing agency can help ensure an ideal fit.

 1. Know the lingo.
 What are the different positions in the payroll departments of companies?